BrahimZerd/modalNPM/README.md

  text = 'use string to put the message you want to display in the modal' close = {the function you want to put in the modal, generally i use useState to display it}

+ Add these lines on in the open function => document.getElementById('modal').classList.add('modal-open') document.getElementById('modalOverlay').style.display ="block"
 ```

 ## Documentation